2012 Sees Second Worst Roadside NO2 Pollution in Hong Kong's History Government and Industry must take action

 Chief Executive Officer of CAN Sum Yin Kwong says, “The 2012 Air Quality Review marks a time to reflect upon Hong Kong’s air pollution problems and where they are headed.
 For years, the need to eliminate commercial diesel vehicles has been discussed, and now, with the upcoming policy address, it is time to outline some real actionable measures to improve our roadside air quality.
 Taxpayer dollars should be used to protect public health, instead of purely as subsidies for polluters.
 Therefore, we urge the Government and the transport industry to take responsibility to improve our air quality as soon as possible.”

-Read the full report and presentation
+Read the full report and presentation.

 For media enquiries, please contact: